 6. WHAT IS HOOK ARTICULATION?
 Because of our deep gullets, we are able to use lower hook angles which generate less heat on the tip of the tooth.
-The Timber Wolf series of bands uses a 10 degree rake or hook angle which is capable of penetrating most surfaces from medium-hard to medium-soft woods.
+The Timber Wolf series of blades use a 10-degree rake or hook angle which is capable of penetrating most surfaces from medium-hard to medium-soft woods.

 If you are cutting very hard wood like white oak, walnut, ash or anything frozen throughout, the blade will probably rise in the cut.
 This is called push-off.
 The hook angle must be brought back to 8 degrees.
-You will notice as the angle goes from 10 degrees to 8 degrees, the tooth becomes more perpendicular, thus INCREASING it's penetration factor.
+You will notice as the angle goes from 10 degrees to 8 degrees, the tooth becomes more perpendicular, thus INCREASING its penetration factor.

-As the tip of the tooth goes from 10 degrees to 12 degrees the tip of the tooth starts pointing forward DECREASING penetration in hardwood.
+As the tip of the tooth goes from 10 degrees to 12 degrees the tip of the tooth starts pointing more forward DECREASING penetration in hardwood.
 If you use 8 degrees on soft wood the blade may chatter because it's over feeding itself, unless it's very knotty.
-You need to use an 8 degree hook angle for the hard knots.
-On the other hand, if you use a 12 degree hook angle on very hardwood, the tooth skips over the hard surface because the tip of the tooth is pointing too far forward.
+You need to use an 8-degree hook angle for the hard knots.
+On the other hand, if you use a 12-degree hook angle on very hardwood, the tooth skips over the hard surface because the tip of the tooth is pointing too far forward.

-Having a 12 degree hook angle in hardwood causes push-off making the band ride up.
-The band locks itself in place, cuts straight across, and drops down at the end of the cut.
-This also burns up the band and over tensions it.
+Having a 12-degree hook angle in hardwood causes push-off making the blade ride up.
+The blade locks itself in place, cuts straight across, and drops down at the end of the cut.
+This also burns up the blade and over tensions it.

 By articulating the proper hook angle, and your gullet is mathematically correct for the pitch, you will achieve straight grade cuts every time.
 YOU MUST UNDERSTAND APPROPRIATE SET AND HOOK ARTICULATION, THEY WORK TOGETHER.
-We manufacture for North America 5 appropriate sets with a 10 degree hook angle.
+We manufacture for North America 5 appropriate sets with a 10-degree hook angle.
 70% of the time this hook angle will be perfect for whatever you are cutting.
 See Page 12 - "TROUBLE SHOOTING"

 WARNING: You are also trusting the templates, dials and gauges on your band saw blade sharpeners.
 They are hardly set at the exact angle that you think they are.
 The machines themselves wear out.
-The pins and the guides, that the back of the band rides on in the sharpener, wears out.
-The band starts riding on an angle, just a few degrees and you are unable to see it, and you know there's something wrong after running a resharpened band.
+The pins and the guides, that the back of the blade rides on in the sharpener, wears out.
+The blade starts riding on an angle, just a few degrees and you are unable to see it, and you know there's something wrong after running a resharpened blade.
 To give you an idea of the amount of wear your sharpener will receive, think of this.
-Your band, if 14 ft. long, will travel around your sharpener a minimum of twice, during each sharpening.
-You have sharpened 50 bands.
-Well that 50 times x 14 ft. twice or 28 ft. = 1,400 ft. or over a 1/4 of a mile with the back of the bands rubbing on the alignment pins and wearing them out.
+Your blade, if 14 ft. long, will travel around your sharpener a minimum of twice, during each sharpening.
+You have sharpened 50 blades.
+Well that 50 times x 14 ft. twice or 28 ft. = 1,400 ft. or over a 1/4 of a mile with the back of the blade rubbing on the alignment pins and wearing them out.
 How do you determine if your hook angle is right, and see it.
 Simple; THERE IS A TOOL FEW OF YOU HAVE.
-There is a specific tool made especially to measure your hook angle and that's a PROTRACTOR.
+There is a specific tool made specially to measure your hook angle and that's a PROTRACTOR.
 You must have a specific TYPE OF PROTRACTOR.
 Without it, you are blind and will never be able to articulate a band saw blade.
 Without a protractor, you are assuming the hook angles are right.
-I have analyzed over 4,000 band saw blades since 1992.
-And over half of the problems, was assuming the hook angle was right on.
-We have in stock precision Starrett® band saw blade protractors, at our cost.
+We have analyzed thousands of sharpened blades since 1990 and more than 75% were sharpened to the wrong hook angle.
+We have in stock precision Starrett\ band saw blade protractors, at our cost.
 You must have one.
 It's mandatory!